MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 ### Support for new Whiteboard application

-After installation of this update, Surface Hubs support an automatic upgrade to the new [Whiteboard app](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/unified-whiteboard-experience-coming-to-surface-hub/ba-p/3145226) through Microsoft Store updates.
+After installation of this update, Surface Hubs support an automatic upgrade (when available) to the new [Whiteboard app](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/unified-whiteboard-experience-coming-to-surface-hub/ba-p/3145226) through Microsoft Store updates.

 ### Support for new Microsoft Edge browser